test-kitchen/kitchen-docker/README.md

 Sets the command used to run the suite container.

-The default value is `/usr/sbin/sshd -D -o UseDNS=no -o UsePAM=no -o PasswordAuthentication=yes`.
+The default value is `/usr/sbin/sshd -D -o UseDNS=no -o UsePAM=no -o PasswordAuthentication=yes -o UsePrivilegeSeparation=no -o PidFile=/tmp/sshd.pid`.

 Examples: